Under the state laws in Texas, you can be charged with criminal assault under three circumstances:

 Charges are typically reduced as part of a plea bargain.
 With a plea bargain, you typically agree to plead guilty to a lesser offense in exchange for avoiding the time, expense and potential consequences of a trial.
 There are many factors that go into determining whether a specific plea is in your best interest.
 As a result, it’s essential that you be represented by competent criminal defense counsel.

 At the law office of Bailey & Galyen, we offer a FREE initial consultation to every client.
-For an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+For an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call us at 844-402-2992.
 We will take your call 24 hours a day, seven days a week.